Clastify logo

 Image

-Taking natural logarithms gives (\ln(N/N_0)=-\lambda t).
-In experiments, this is useful: a graph of (\ln R) against time is a straight line for corrected count rate, since count rate is proportional to the number of undecayed nuclei when the detector geometry is fixed.
+Taking natural logarithms gives ln⁡(N/N0)=−λt\ln(N/N_0) = -\lambda t.
+In experiments, that’s handy: for corrected count rate, a graph of ln⁡R\ln R against time is a straight line, because count rate is proportional to the number of undecayed nuclei when the detector geometry is fixed.

 The small-interval condition

 The decay constant is fixed for a particular nuclide.
-It gives the probability per unit time that one nucleus will decay, but that statement needs a bit of care.
-For a short time interval, (P\approx\lambda\Delta t), where (P) is the probability that a nucleus decays during the interval (unitless) and (\Delta t) is the time interval (s).
+It gives the probability per unit time that one nucleus will decay, but that phrase has to be used carefully.
+Over a short time interval, P≈λΔtP\approx\lambda\Delta t, where PP is the probability that a nucleus decays during the interval (unitless) and Δt\Delta t is the time interval (s).

-This only works when (\lambda\Delta t) is small enough.
-Then the chance of decay during the interval is small, and the number of undecayed nuclei barely changes in that time.
+This approximation only works when λΔt\lambda\Delta t is sufficiently small.
+Then the chance of decay during the interval is small, and the number of undecayed nuclei changes very little during that interval.

-So don’t say, loosely, “lambda is the probability of decay” unless the time unit and the small-interval condition are clear.
-A safer version is: lambda is the probability of decay per unit time in the limiting case of a very small time interval.
+So don’t just say, loosely, “λ\lambda is the probability of decay” unless the time unit and the small-interval condition are clear.
+A safer version is: λ\lambda is the probability of decay per unit time in the limiting case of a very small time interval.

 Activity law